 Here at Westville Group we find it shocking that in the United Kingdom in the 21st century we still have so many families living in poverty – being able to afford to keep their home heated on a regular basis.
+This also has a knock on effect in the fight against climate change, as houses with fuel poverty issues tend to be inefficient and use much more energy to keep them warm – increasing their carbon footprint.

 The official number of families in fuel poverty varies however the latest Government survey on the matter suggested that 11.1% of households are official fuel poor – this equates to over 2.5 million households, and millions of people suffering in the cold.